wujlin/CSUAG/README.md

 # CSUAG
-The code and data for the paper "Moderate or Polar?
-A complex Network Analysis of Media Fear Appeal and Public Sentimental Transition Related to Long-COVID"
+The code and data for the paper "Fear is Polar?
+A Complex Network Analysis of Media Fear Appeal and Public Sentiment Transition Related to Long-COVID"